Photo by Monkey Business Images via Canva.com

 Prep the Property for Your Tenants

 If your move wasn’t planned, you might not have considered the updates the home needs to draw the best renters or if you would like those improvements to be ready (and paid for by your rental income) if you were to move back after two to three years.
-Although it might initially seem counterintuitive to redo a bathroom or kitchen right before you move across the country, the renovations could bump the amount of rent earned each month or possibly enhance the amount of a future sale.
+Although it will seem counterintuitive to redo a bathroom or kitchen right before you move across the country, the renovations could bump the amount of rent earned each month or enhance the amount of a future sale.

 Without carpeting, owners avoid normal wear and tear, tough pet stains, odor, and the potential for mold after a flooding accident.
 Alternate flooring could easily pay for itself after the first round of tenants.

 Provide your tenants with the maintenance schedule you’d prefer.
-Upkeep can be done seasonally, such as leaf removal, or monthly, like HVAC filters.
+Upkeep can be done seasonally, such as leaf removal, or monthly, like replacing HVAC filters.
 Other options include gutter and window cleaning and landscaping.
 These items should be included in the lease and clearly laid out as to who pays for each service and how often.
-Some homeowners prefer to hire services they trust and include maintenance fees in the rent price, such as lawn care.
+Some homeowners prefer to hire services they trust and include maintenance fees in the rent price, for services such as lawn care.

 Marketing Your Rental

-If luck is on your side, a few conversations with neighbors will put the word out about the availability of your newly established rental property and you’ll be inundated with perfect would-be renters.
+If luck is on your side, a few conversations with neighbors will put the word out about the availability of your newly established rental property, and you’ll be inundated with perfect would-be renters.
 But the more likely scenario is that you’ll need to market your home.

-Add in neighborhood or school names if they’re in demand or mention how quick the commute is to the nearest military base.
+For example, add in neighborhood or school names if they’re in demand or mention how quick the commute is to the nearest military base.
 Don’t forget the meat of the ad: rent price, availability, pets or no pets, and the number of bedrooms and bathrooms.

 Tenant Search